-- This trope tends to be zigzaged with hip-hop artist.
+- This trope tends to be zigzaged with hip-hop artists.
 Sometimes they're overshadowed by controversy, other times they're FUELED by it.

 - Evony, a browser-based, allegedly free strategy game, is more known for its infamous advertising campaign and false promises of boobs than for anything else.
-On top of that, the publishers have been accused of plagarism, spamming and distributing spyware, and they tried to sue a British blogger for libel for pointing it out (which backfired predictably).
+On top of that, the publishers have been accused of plagiarism, spamming, and distributing spyware, and they tried to sue a British blogger for libel for pointing it out (which backfired predictably).

 - Very few knew of Innocence of Muslims on YouTube until protests in the Muslim world were triggered after an excerpt was aired on an Egyptian television station.

 - In June 2007, WWE's Vengeance pay-per-view was relaunched as Night of Champions, which continues to this day.
 At the time, WWE had nine championships, and this first Night of Champions was the first time that all of them were defended in the same night.
 But hardly anybody remembers that, because what they do remember is that John Morrison unexpectedly won the ECW Championship because he was booked in place of Chris Benoit, who no-showed the event because he was busy murdering his wife and child and then committing suicide.
 Not only was Benoit's reputation forever tarnished, but Morrison has (at least with some people) yet to live down the fact that he rose to main-event status in WWE entirely because of an offscreen tragedy.